Ellen McLaughlin

-Ellen McLaughlin is an American playwright and actress.
+Ellen McLaughlin (born November 9, 1957) is an American playwright and actress.

-Early years
+Early life

-McLaughlin attended The Potomac School in McLean, Virginia for elementary school (through 9th grade).
-She subsequently attended Sidwell Friends School, in Washington, D.C., graduating in 1976.
-She graduated from Yale University in 1980, summa cum laude.
+Born in Cambridge, Massachusetts on November 9, 1957, McLaughlin is the daughter of history professor Charles Capan McLaughlin and English professor and novelist Ann Landis.
+She received her BA from Yale University in 1980.

 Writing

 In 1992, McLaughlin began adapting Greek plays, beginning with Electra, by Sophocles.
 For each adaptation, she reads as many English translations as possible, then begins to write her version.
 Each of her adaptations takes some liberties but retains the original play's basic structure.

-Her plays include Septimus and Clarissa, Ajax in Iraq, Days and Nights Within, A Narrow Bed, Infinity's House, Iphigenia and Other Daughters, Tongue of a Bird, The Trojan Women, Helen, The Persians, Oedipus, and The Oresteia.
-Producers include: Actors' Theater of Louisville, The Actors’ Gang L.A., Classic Stage Co., N.Y., The Intiman Theater, Seattle, Almeida Theater, London, The Mark Taper Forum, L.A., the Public Theater in NYC, The Oregon Shakespeare Festival, The National Actors’ Theater, N.Y., The Guthrie Theater in Minnesota, and the Shakespeare Theatre Company in Washington, D.C., among many other venues.
+Her plays include Septimus and Clarissa, Ajax in Iraq, The Trojan Women, Helen, The Persians, Oedipus, and The Oresteia.

 Acting

-McLaughlin is also an actress, having worked on and Off Broadway as well as extensively in regional theater.
+McLaughlin is also an actress, having worked extensively in theater.
 She originated the part of the Angel in Tony Kushner's Angels in America, appearing in every U.S. production from its earliest workshops through its Broadway run.
-Other favorite roles include The Homebody in Homebody/Kabul (Intiman Theater, Seattle), Pirate Jenny in Threepenny Opera (Trinity Rep. Elliot Norton Award), Mrs. Alving in Ghosts (Berkeley Rep.) Titania in A Midsummer Night's Dream at the McCarter and the Paper Mill Playhouse, A Delicate Balance, (Arena Stage, Yale Rep.) Good People (George St. Playhouse, Seattle Rep.), Dear Elizabeth (People's Light and Theater) and Outside Mullingar (George St. Playhouse.)

 On Broadway, she acted in Angels in America: Perestroika (1993) and Angels in America: Millennium Approaches (1993).
+In 2023, McLaughlin appeared in the role of King Lear at the Colorado Shakespeare Festival in Boulder, Colorado.

-McLaughlin's on-screen credits include Everything Relative, The Bed You Sleep In, with guest appearances on Law & Order.
+McLaughlin's on-screen credits include Everything Relative, The Bed You Sleep In by Jon Jost, with guest appearances on Law & Order.